Tennis Court Oath: Background

-The Third Estate comprised the overwhelming majority of the French population but the structure of the Estates-General was such that the Third Estate comprised a bare majority of the delegates.
+The Third Estate comprised the overwhelming majority of the French population, but the structure of the Estates-General was such that the Third Estate comprised a bare majority of the delegates.
 A simple majority was sufficient—as long as delegate votes were cast together.
 The First and Second Estates preferred to divide the vote; a proposal might need to receive approval from each Estate or there might be two "houses" of the Estates-General (one for the first two Estates, and one for the Third) and a bill would need to be passed by both houses.
 Either way, the First and Second Estates could exercise a veto over proposals enjoying widespread support among the Third Estate, such as reforms that threatened the privileges of the nobility and clergy.

 Oath

-The deputies' fears, even if wrong, were reasonable and the importance of the oath goes above and beyond its context.
+The deputies' fears, even if wrong, were reasonable, and the importance of the oath goes above and beyond its context.
 The oath was a revolutionary act and an assertion that political authority derived from the people and their representatives rather than from the monarchy.
 Their solidarity forced Louis XVI to order the clergy and the nobility to join the Third Estate in the National Assembly to give the illusion that he controlled the National Assembly.
 This oath was vital to the Third Estate as a protest that led to more power in the Estates General, every governing body thereafter.
+Among the oath-takers were five delegates from the colony of Saint-Domingue.

+The text was prepared by Antoine Barnave and Isaac Le Chapelier.
 An English-language translation of the oath reads: